MashNagesh/AZURE_ML_ND_Capstone_Heart/README.md

 1.*Limitations of the Data set* :The dataset has close to 300 records which is a very small sample for an ML model and also we ahve only 12 columns provided which is not an exhaustive medical record for a person.There could be other variables which could act as highly predictive features.

-2. *Primary Metric* : The Primary metric used is Accuracy.The dataset provided is an imbalanced dataset hence accuracy is not an appropriate metric.Also since the implications of missing out on predicting a death_event is huge it is important to chose our metric which places emplasis on **higher recall** rate since it would be costly to miss a death event.High Recall would be a better metric
+2.*Primary Metric* : The Primary metric used is Accuracy.The dataset provided is an imbalanced dataset hence accuracy is not an appropriate metric.Also since the implications of missing out on predicting a death_event is huge it is important to chose our metric which places emplasis on **higher recall** rate since it would be costly to miss a death event.High Recall would be a better metric

-3. *Time* : experiment_timeout_minutes si 20 minutes and can be extended to check performances of other models
+3.*Time* : experiment_timeout_minutes si 20 minutes and can be extended to check performances of other models

 #### Best Model trained Metrics:
 The Primary metric used for model evaluation is Accuracy in this case.However we are able to see good values across multiple evlauation metrics for the best model